jq5/MISL-SOC-20-cbrophy/README.md

 - Running programs is easy with PyCharm:
 	- See tests/README.md for a descriptive tutorial on running programs on PyCharm.

-### Building and running APK's on your device
+### Building and running APK's on your device:

 - I am using *buildozer* which is **Linux-only** so I used *WSL (Windows Subsystem for Linux)* to run it. https://kivy.org/doc/stable/guide/packaging-android.html
+- The same commands can be applied with minor changes (such as "yum" instead of "apt-get") to any other Linux distribution.

-- Install dependencies:
+- Install dependencies (Ubuntu and WSL):
-	- Run "sudo apt-get install git cython".
+	- Run "sudo apt-get install python3 python3-pip git cython".
 	- And "sudo pip3 install cython".

 	- Run "git clone https://github.com/kivy/buildozer.git" in /home/user or whatever directory you want to save your buildozer files in.